roomit-xyz/docs.roomit.xyz/testnet/crossfi/command-crossfi.md

 ---
-description: This is command about CLI SGE Protocol
+description: This is command about CLI Crossfi
 ---

-# Command SGE
+# Command Crossfi

 ### **Key Management**